wp-plugins/osm/readme.txt

 === OSM ===
-Tags: map, OpenStreetMap, geo, KML, GPX
-Requires at least: 2.5.1
+Tags: map, OpenStreetMap, geo, KML, GPX, geocache, geocaching, OSM Requires at least: 2.5.1
 Tested up to: 2.7.1
-Stable tag: 0.7
+Stable tag: 0.8

-Embeds OpenStreetMap maps with personal markers and routes in your blog.
+OpenStreetMap plugin to embed maps with personal markers and routes in your blog.
 In addition to it geo meta data are added to posts and pages.

 == Description ==

 OSM is a plugin the focuses on OpenstreetMap and geo data in your blog.

 * NEW!
+Add your marker in the shortcode generator
+* NEW!
+Import your geocaches from [gcstats plugin](http://michael.josi.de/projects/gcstats/ "Link to gcstats plugin") to the map
-Shortcode generator in plugin settings
+* Shortcode generator in plugin settings
 * using shortcode to add OSM maps in your blog
-* visualize your marks in the map
+* visualize a list of markers in the map
 * visualize your route in the map (KML and GPX format)
 * visualize geo data of all posts in one map
 * use custom field to add geodata to your blog